 Visit the United States Department of Labor to view a complete SIC list.

-In general, debt consolidation businesses generally use one of these codes:
+Debt consolidation businesses generally use one of these codes:

 - 522310: Mortgage and Non-Mortgage Loan Brokers